ezsinehan/study-box/README.md

 ## Project Description
 Welcome to the Studybox Website Repository!

-## 🎓 About Studybox: Studybox is an innovative website that offers six unique study tools designed to enhance your learning experience.
+## 🎓 About Studybox:

+Studybox is an interactive tool that offers six unique study tools designed to enhance your learning experience.
 With a focus on minimalistic style and distraction-free interface, Studybox aims to optimize your study sessions through effective cognitive techniques.
 The tools included are Feynman, Flashcards, Pomodoro, SecondBrain, and Binaural Beats.

 ## 🌟 Key Features: